 All employees must avoid situations involving actual or potential conflict of interest.

-An employee involved in any relationship(s) or situation(s) that may constitute a conflict of interest should immediately and disclose fully the relevant circumstances to the Principal, Executive Director, or the Board of Trustees, for a determination about whether a potential or actual conflict exists.
+An employee involved in any relationship(s) or situation(s) that may constitute a conflict of interest should immediately and disclose fully the relevant circumstances to the Deputy Director, Executive Director, or the Board of Trustees, for a determination about whether a potential or actual conflict exists.
 If an actual or potential conflict is determined, the Community School may take whatever corrective action appears appropriate according to the circumstances.
 Failure to disclose facts shall constitute grounds for disciplinary action.

 Smoking